-2. Ten push-ups are not appropriate punishment in the dining hall or on the training ship.
+2. Ten push-ups may be required.
+Push-ups are to be awarded conservatively and in selected situations.
+Push-ups are not appropriate punishment in the dining hall or on the training ship.

 3. Extra instruction details may be given if the preceding corrective techniques have proven ineffective.
 It should be remembered that extra instruction is given not as punishment but to correct a noted deficiency.
 Care should be taken to first identify the deficiency (i.e., lack of attention to detail or failure to respond promptly to commands) and to tailor an instruction program to correct the fault.

 4. Conduct System: Fourth Class Cadets will be places on report for violations of the Cadet Regulations.

 The following are correction techniques that are not authorized means of dealing with Fourth Class Cadets who fail to perform properly:

 1. Physical exercise of any type except for pushups as prescribed above.